ljoez/ReForum-ipfs/README.md

 ## Path for Future Work
-Welcome everyone to commit your opinon.This is a open
+Welcome everyone to commit your opinon.This is a open platform.